The weakness of finding descending sequences in ill-founded linear orders

 \begin{proposition} \thlabel{thm:FOP(BS)<=SDDCC} $\fop{\BS} \leqW \SDDCC$. \end{proposition} \begin{proof} Let $f$ be a problem with codomain $\mathbb{N}$ and assume $f\weireducible \BS$ via $\Phi,\Psi$.
 Fix $x\in \dom(f)$.
 Let $(P,\leq_P)$ denote the non-well partial order defined by $\Phi(x)$.
 We say that a finite $\leq_P$-bad sequence $\beta$ is \emph{sufficiently long} if $\Psi(x, \beta)$ returns a natural number in at most $\length{\beta}$ steps.

-To show that $f\weireducible \SDDCC$, it is enough to notice that \thref{lem} implies that the set of sufficiently long finite extendible bad sequences is $\Sigma^{1,x}_1$, non-empty, dense, and upwards-closed with respect to $\trianglelefteq^P$. \end{proof}
+Consider the non-empty $\Sigma^{1,x}_1$ set of sufficiently long finite extendible bad sequences.
+To show that $f\weireducible \SDDCC$, it is enough to notice that \thref{lem} implies that the aforementioned set is dense and upwards-closed with respect to the quasi-order $\trianglelefteq^P$ (\thref{def:bad_seq_quasiorder}). \end{proof}